dsbowen/hemlock/docs_md/app.md

 {
     'clean_data': None,
     'restart_option': True,
-    'restart_text': 'Click << to return to your in progress survey...'
+    'restart_text': 'Click << to return to your in progress survey...', 'screenout_csv': 'screenout.csv',
-    'screenout_keys': None,
+    'screenout_keys': [],
     'screenout_text': '...you have already participated...',
     'socket_js_src': 'https://cdnjs.cloudflare.com/ajax/libs/socket.io/2.3.0/socket.io.js',
     'time_expired_text': 'You have exceeded your time limit for this survey',